na-na-hi/renget/archive/coolv3combos.md

 # Some Cool Artist Combos for NAI Diffusion Anime v3
--> All of these are done with artists added directly at the beginning of the prompt.
+All of these are done with artists added directly at the beginning of the prompt.
 I try to find interesting mixes that have a consistency.
 I tend to stick to default %grey%Prompt Guidance (5)%% and %grey%Euler%% with no %grey%SMEA%%, so your results may vary depending on what you're used to using.
+I also do not use the quality tags button; I do *sometimes* add %grey%, best quality, amazing quality%% to the end of the prompt though, depending on style or subject.
-I also tend to stick to a modified light UC: %grey%lowres, jpeg artifacts, bad quality, worst quality, watermark, blurry, very displeasing%%
+I also also tend to stick to a modified light UC: %grey%lowres, jpeg artifacts, bad quality, worst quality, watermark, blurry, very displeasing%%
-Repeat artist names are usually ones I think work well as mixers; try them with your own favorite styles!<-
+Repeat artist names are usually ones I think work well as mixers; try them with your own favorite styles!
 ###### -> You can copy the artist's names to clipboard by hovering over the line and clicking the tiny button on the far right! <-
 ***